albertattard/spring-boot-camp/docs/03-actuator/03-info.md

 We can easily achieve this using the `/info` endpoint.

-The [`GitInfoContributor`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/info/GitInfoContributor.html) is one of the contributors provided by Spring boot.
+The [`GitInfoContributor`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/info/GitInfoContributor.html) is one of the contributors provided by Spring Boot.
 This simply looks for the properties file `git.properties` on the classpath.

 Following is an example of such file.